Last updated April 5, 2022

 Telehealth services also continue to be available for intensive programming.

-No, we are screening clients and these symptoms would indicate you should be home and resting until you are fever-free for 72 hours and no longer have a cough.
-We are screening all clients staff and visitors.
-Signs are posted at all entrances that ask clients, staff, visitors, and others not to enter if they have signs of illness (such as fever or cough).
+No, we are screening all clients, staff, and visitors.
+These symptoms indicate that you should be home and resting until you are fever-free for 72 hours and no longer have a cough.
+All entrances have posted signs that ask clients, staff, visitors, and others not to enter if they have signs of illness (such as fever or cough).

-Will I be asked to wear a mask if I attend treatment in person?
+Will I be asked to wear a medical/flat mask if I attend treatment in person?

 Can The Emily Program test for coronavirus at our sites?